 Having determined that Voltage is entitled to a form of Norwich Order, the question becomes what limitations the Court should impose to protect or minimize the privacy risks as it relates to the Subscribers

 The Court finds these limitations by analyzing a bunch of cases from the U.K. and the U.S.A. which have discussed the issue, and which have provided a “framework for the types of safeguards the Court can employ to protect the interest of internet users.”
 I won’t dive into all the details, even though one case is quite fascinating as it involves online scalping of Rugby tickets, and another case is about porn (I dare you to read the party names in that one).
-Well, actually a lot of the cases are about porn.
+Well, actually a lot of the cases are about porn with the increased number of online adult porn sites like atube sex and many of them are free making them even more popular.
 ANYWAY, our Prothonotary does a nice job summarizing the UK and USA cases.
 He says those Courts are always worried about copyright trolls, they are open to imposing safeguards, and that users identified by IP addresses may not be the actual infringer.
 The Court also concludes that the UK and USA courts say privacy concerns are secondary, as privacy should not be a shield for illegal activity.

 Mr. Aalto then has more conclusions from all the jurisprudence, including the fact that the party who wants the Order should pay the costs of the third party, the info should be limited to names and addresses, the Court must monitor implementation of the Order, the information must remain confidential, and a bunch of guidelines for any demand letter sent to the alleged infringer.
 He then finally gets to the actual Order, which comes in 13 parts.
 I guess for completeness’ sake I’ll have to list them.
 They’re also kind of important.
 I’ll try to be brief: